• Skip to primary navigation

 4. Pour the warm mixture into the bowl of an electric mixer.

-8. Add remaining dough 1 cup at a time.
+4. Add remaining dough 1 cup at a time.
 Mix well after each addition.
 Add flour just until the dough pulls away from the sides of the bowl.
 I used 6 1/2 cups on this batch dough.
 You may need more or you may need less.
 Just follow the consistency of your dough more than the amount the recipe calls for.
+The dough should look like the pictures above.
+It’s just a bit sticky.
+Not much.
+You will notice that the addition of potatoes will make the dough very smooth and oh so nice.

-Risen Spudnut dough in large bowl.3
+Risen Spudnut dough in large bowl.

 1. Lightly oil a very large bowl.
 Transfer the dough into the oiled bowl.
 Turn the dough over so the dough is oiled on all sides.